Trespone

-Trespone is a scenic village in the TSG block of Sankoo tehsil in the Kargil district of the Indian union territory of Ladakh.
+Trespone is a scenic village in the TSG block of TSG tehsil in the Kargil district of the Indian union territory of Ladakh.

 Trespone is a historically, culturally, and architecturally rich village in the Suru Valley, located on the bank of the Suru River, and is around 20 km from Kargil town.
 It is often called little Kashmir, and is the gateway to Suru Valley.
 It is surrounded by five other villages, namely Saliskote, G.M.Pore, Tambis, Kanoor and Sarchey.